 |1973||BA||Social Work/Afro-American Studies||University of Minnesota, Twin Cities|

-Lewis, E., Sakamoto, I., Gutierrez, L. (in press).
-Women of color: Sources of resilience and vulnerability In A. Gitterman (Ed), Handbook for Social Work with Vulnerable Populations (2nd ed.).
-NY: Columbia University Press.
+Lewis, E., Sakamoto, I., & Gutierrez, L. (2014).
+Women of color: Sources of resilience and vulnerability.
+In A. Gitterman (Ed.), Handbook for Social Work with Vulnerable and Resilient Populations (3rd ed.).
+New York, NY: Columbia University Press.